Decision problems, complexity, traces, and representations: Abstract

 \section{Abstract}

-\nid In this article, we study connections between representation theory and the complexity of the conjugacy problem on finitely generated groups.
-The main focus is on the conjugacy problem in conjugacy separable groups.
+\nid In this article, we study connections between representation theory and efficient solutions to the conjugacy problem on finitely generated groups.
+The main focus is on the conjugacy problem in conjugacy separable groups, where we measure efficiency in terms of the size of the quotients required to distinguish a distinct pair of conjugacy classes.